6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 4. More User-Generated Content (UGC)

 Why is UGC a winning strategy?
-Well, without using up too many resources, brands can publish videos that evoke emotion.
-It’s also budget-friendly.
+Well, without using up too many resources, brands can easily publish videos that evoke emotion, and feel authentic and relatable.

 Short-Form Video Example: Chipotle